Aegis Education Alliance Alabama

 Exceptions to Autonomy:

-The autonomy of non-public school education programs may be affected when they accept public funds.
+The autonomy of non-public school education programs may be affected when a person or entity accepts public funds, grants or otherwise participate in other programs funded by taxpayers through the government.
 For example, private schools and vendors participating in taxpayer-funded programs administered by a governmental agency, such as the child nutrition program or Choose Act ESA programs, may be subject to specific regulations tied to those funds.
-The burden is generally placed upon the vendor providing the services more so that the party receiving the services.

 Contact Us